jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_databases.md

 ### Databases grid

 Shows details of all databases in SQL Server.
 Select one or more databases in the Databases grid to show just those databases in **Database Details**.
+Press the **Shift** key to select a block of multiple databases or the **CTRL** key to select individual databases.

-You can select the Database View as: **Overview, Transactions, Backup Status or Properties** to adjust the category of information displayed in the Databases grid.
+{% include inline_imageClient.html file="tb_drilldown_database_view.png" alt="Database view" %} | You can select the Database View as: **Overview, Transactions, Backup Status or Properties** to adjust the category of information displayed in the Databases grid.

-{% include imageClient.html file="tb_drilldown_database_view.png" alt="Database view" %}
+{% include inline_imageClient.html file="tb_drilldown_databases_showhide.png" alt="show/hide" %} | Hide/Show the Databases grid.

 {% include tip.html content="The **tempdb** database has its own drilldown.
 Click on tempdb to open the tempdb drilldown.
 Click on another cell in the tempdb row to select tempdb for **Database Details**." %}

 {% include tip.html content="The # Tables column may not match the number of tables shown in the **Tables grid**.
 This is most evident when viewing table details for the tempdb database and is due to its dynamic nature." %}

-Click {% include imageClient.html file="tb_drilldown_databases_showhide.png" alt="show/hide" %} to Hide/Show the Databases grid.

 ### Summary page